 Apple has gradually been amping up its focus on original content, but time and time again reports have claimed that the company lacks a clear focus with these efforts.
 Now, a new report from Mashable reiterates Apple’s scattered approach to content…

 Check out our top stories on Apple TV:

 - The best made-for-iPhone, iPad, & Apple TV game controllers

-First shown in late 2006 and actually released in early 2007, the Apple TV went through a more substantial transformation than any other Apple product in the past decade.
-The original model was a stripped-down Macintosh computer with a 40GB hard drive, serving as a screenless iPod for playing videos, music, and photos on an HDTV.
-Apple unveiled a completely redesigned plastic model in 2010, dropping the hard drive in favor of 8GB of flash storage, and in late 2015 the device was updated again with its own tvOS operating system, a slightly thicker design, and an all-new Siri Remote.
+First shown in late 2006 and released in early 2007, the Apple TV went through a more substantial transformation than any other Apple product in the past decade.
+The original model was a stripped-down Macintosh computer with a 40GB hard drive for playing videos, music, and photos on an HDTV.
+Apple unveiled a completely redesigned plastic model in 2010, dropping the hard drive in favor of 8GB flash storage, and in late 2015 the device was updated again with its own tvOS operating system, a slightly thicker design, and an all-new Siri Remote.

-With the Apple TV 4, Apple did increase the price to $149 for 32GB of storage and $199 for 64GB.
-That’s $50 more than the previous generation model, but with the Siri Remote, tvOS, App Store, and much more, it’s easily one of the best streaming solutions on the market.
+Apple increased the price to $149 for 32GB of storage and $199 for 64GB for the fourth-gen. That’s $50 more than the previous model, but with the Siri Remote, tvOS, App Store, and much more, it’s easily one of the best streaming solutions on the market.